 Q: Are engagement pods good for everyone?

 A: No. After posting this on LinkedIn I had a debate with a LinkedIn influencer who gets huge engagement on his posts, and he’s never been part of an engagement pod.
-Because he already has about 50K followers who are highly engaged, joining an engagement pod would make very little impact on his reach.
-He doesn’t need it, and participating in a pod might be charitable, but otherwise would be a waste of his time.
+Because he already has about 50K followers who are highly engaged, joining an engagement pod would make little impact on his reach.
+He doesn’t need it.
+While participating in a pod might be charitable on his part, otherwise it would be a waste of his time.